 World Migratory Bird Day is an annual awareness raising event

 World Migratory Bird Day (WMBD) was initiated in 2006 and is an annual awareness-raising campaign highlighting the need for the protection of migratory birds and their habitats.
-On and around the 10th of May, people around the world take action and organise public events such as bird festivals, education programmes and birdwatching excursions to celebrate World Migratory Bird Day.
+On the second Saturday in May and October, people around the world take action and organise public events such as bird festivals, education programmes and birdwatching excursions to celebrate World Migratory Bird Day.

 Event organizers are encouraged to register their events at the WMBD website.
 In this way, individual events can be shared with others around the world and help inspire people to get involved.
 Since 2006, more than 2,500 events have been registered in 140 different countries and territories worldwide to mark World Migratory Bird Day.

 World Migratory Bird Day (WMBD) in May 2018 marked the first event that unifies two of the world’s largest bird education and awareness-raising campaigns: International Migratory Bird Day (IMBD) and WMBD.
 The combined efforts by Environment for the Americas (EFTA) as well as CMS and by AEWA reached a record high.
 In May, the Campaign attracted peak attention with more than 600 events registered in 58 countries throughout the world.
 This year, videos of songs of the wonders of migratory birds triggered an overwhelming number of responses from the younger generation across the globe.
 Find out more about the fascinating response in the WMBD 2018 Report.